Skip to content

 • Customer effort score (CES)

-While a customer satisfaction score measures how satisfied consumers are with an actual product or service, customer effort scores (CES) measure how much effort a customer must exert to accomplish a task related to your brand - such as checking out online, finding a product in store, accessing customer support, etc.
+While a customer satisfaction score measures how satisfied consumers are with an actual product or service, customer effort scores (CES) measure how much effort a customer must exert to accomplish a specific task related to your brand - such as checking out online, finding a product in store, accessing customer support, etc.

 Customer effort scores are helpful for brands to measure, given that consumers tend to be more loyal customers to brands that are easy to interact with.
 CES scores are important to measure over time to ensure you’re not getting a misrepresentation of a customer’s experience with your brand.
 For example, a customer may have historically seamless interactions shopping on your website, but one time they had internet connectivity issues and that happens to be right before they took your survey.
 That one representation would not be accurate of their overall experience with your brand’s website.